Updated: Jun 26

 Meditation can be done by anyone who has the time and dedication, all it requires is your self, a comfortable seat, quiet space and maybe ten minutes of free time.

 I would like to share and introduce a few simple steps towards basic meditation.

-I encourage you to find an experienced teacher to begin deeper meditation.
-Working under a teacher in my opinion is very important for true instruction, it will not only support you on your journey but it will also make sure that your meditation technique is carried out correctly.
+I encourage you to find an experienced teacher to begin more profound meditation.
+Working with a teacher, in my opinion, is very important for precise instruction, it will not only support you on your journey, but it will also make sure that your meditation technique is carried out correctly.

 I hope this helps you on your journey through yourself to yourself!